Logo Voyage

 An Istanbul hotel room where Agatha Christie wrote Murder on the Orient Express

 The original journey ends in the Sirkeci Terminal, built for the Orient Express in 1890 as the main European station in Istanbul.
 A famous example of European Orientalism, its architect deliberately decided to use this style to invoke a feeling of "the east" for the incoming passengers.
-As of 2022, only Marmaray commuter trains serve the station (and then at a considerable depth underground), but its central location is easy to reach by local trams and commuter rail, and there is a tiny one-room museum in the station with artifacts from the Orient Express era.
+As of 2024, only U3 light rail trains regularly serve the station, but its central location is easy to reach by local trams and commuter rail (which runs at a considerable depth underground at this point), and there is a tiny one-room museum in the station with artifacts from the Orient Express era.

 A room at the Pera Palace Hotel (built in 1892 as the first European-style hotel of the city specifically for the passengers disembarking from the Orient Express so they would not miss the western luxuries common back at home) in Pera across the Golden Horn from the station, where Agatha Christie penned Murder on the Orient Express, is preserved in her honour.